 Therapeutic Life Story Work usually refers to a set programme of professionally delivered sessions which usually aim to help an adopted child make sense of the (often confusing or contradictory) information about their past, to help them explore perceptions and misconceptions, to enable them to develop their own coherent narrative and put their past into perspective.

-We help CCS adopters by getting alongside you from the very beginning of your adoption journey, offering information and support to help you manage this vital work with your child.
+We help CCS adopters by getting alongside you from the very beginning of your adoption journey via our Sharing Stories service, offering information and support to help you manage this vital work with your child

 - Regular Life Story Workshops